Equestria: Alternate continuity timelines

 Time magic is featured in the franchise on several occasions.
 In the series, time magic was discovered and/or invented by Starswirl, which allowed him to manipulate time and remain ageless.
 Celestia later outlawed time magic due to the risks of irresponsible time travel, and all knowledge about it was stored within the "Starswirl the Bearded" Wing of the Canterlot Archives.

 In "The Cutie Re-Mark," several alternate versions of Equestria are depicted as a result of Starlight Glimmer changing history.
 In the first alternate timeline shown, King Sombra expands the Crystal Empire's borders to cover half of Equestria and the Griffon Kingdom.
 In the second, Queen Chrysalis and the Changelings have conquered Canterlot, forcing many ponies into hiding.
 In the third, Nightmare Moon rules Equestria in the eternal night after banishing Celestia to the moon.
 Further alternate realities include one ruled by Discord, one in which Tirek ravages the land, one in which Flim and Flam bulldoze the Everfree Forest for development, and one in which Equestria is reduced to a barren wasteland.
 These alternate realities are later undone by Twilight Sparkle.

-It is theorized that Generation 5 follows an alternate continuity or timeline after generation 4, evident by the three pony tribes once again fragmented from and hostile to each another as well as the loss of their respective abilities such as telekinesis, flight, and enhanced strength due to the disappearance of magic from the world.
+It is theorized that Generation 5 follows an entirely different alternate continuity, and that it has a timeline where previous events similar to Generation 4 occurred.
+This is evident by the three pony tribes once again fragmented from each other and divided by hostility, as well as the loss of their respective abilities such as telekinesis, flight, and enhanced strength due to the disappearance of magic from the world.